wenchblitz/portfolio/README.md

-# My Portfolio
+# Portfolio
-This is my portfolio site.
+This is my portfolio website based on WordPress.
+This is where I compiled my projects and works on both web development and design.

 ## Visit
 URL: http://jhonsontrazona.x10.mx/

-### Child Theme
+### Based Theme
-underscores
+Underscores | A Starter Theme for WordPress